christian-2009/christian-2009/README.md

 ### About Me 👨‍💻
 -I am a Maths and Economics graduate from the LSE.

--Now I am an aspiring developer who has recently finished a training programme at Academy.
+-Now I am a Software Engineer at Belong focused on React and Node.js.

 -Reach me on **<a style='color:black' href='https://www.linkedin.com/in/christian-sophocleous-bb4881200/'>LinkedIn</a>**.